uhop/dcl-site/source/1.x/docs/general/constructors/index.md

 This concept can be extended to suit particular needs.
 One notable extension is to check types of instance properties, and enforce that copied properties are of the same type, or coerce it to that type.
-For example, `firstName` property above is defined as a string, so we san check that `firsName` parameter is a string too.
+For example, `firstName` property above is defined as a string, so we can check that `firsName` parameter is a string too.

 And we can implement some additional restrictions too, e.g., skip all function parameters, or skip all parameters that start with `_`.